 There really isn’t much out there for introducing 3rd graders to the concept of citing sources.
 I know that many digital resources provide a button to make a citation but I want them to know why they are clicking that button.

 I created a PowerPoint to teach the kids why it’s important to cite sources and how to do it.
 Kids at this age are still learning about basic capitalization and punctuation rules.
 I didn’t want to overwhelm them with a long list of rules to follow so I created a simplified version of the MLA for them.
 I kept the process to 3 or 4 steps and used the same rules for different types of sources.

 Along with the PowerPoint I have a lesson plan, posters, bookmarks and worksheets for citing sources from books, e-books, magazines, online magazines, encyclopedias, online encyclopedias, CD-Rom encyclopedias and websites.

 Use the PowerPoint for the mini-lesson.
 Discuss the key vocabulary words: copyright, plagiarism, source and citation.
 Explain how to make a citation for each of the five different sources.

 At this point you have given students a lot of information that will be difficult to remember.
 That is why I have included the step-by-step directions and examples on the worksheets, bookmarks and posters.
 Have the posters up in the room and bookmarks available for students to use.
 Then, have the students work with a partner to complete the worksheets for several different resources.

 Call the kids back to the carpet to reflect on the activity.
 Students share examples they did and discuss what went well, any problems they had and any questions they have.
 I make sure to revisit the vocabulary by asking students to explain source, citation, copyright and plagiarism.

-Who knows maybe the next time someone is caught copying in class instead of “Hey they are copying me” the student will say “Hey they are plagiarizing my work!”
+Maybe the next time a student catches someone copying them, they may say “Hey they are plagiarizing my work!”